viewi/viewi/README.md

 $ds = DIRECTORY_SEPARATOR;

 $engine = new PageEngine(
-    __DIR__ . $ds . 'app' . $ds . 'components', // Location of your's components
+    __DIR__ . $ds . 'app' . $ds . 'components', // Location of your components
     __DIR__ . $ds . 'app' . $ds . 'build', // compiled server's version
     __DIR__ . $ds . 'public' . $ds . 'build', // compiled public assets (javascripts, etc.)
     true, // true if you are in developing mode.
-All components will be compiled as soon as request occures true // true if you want to render into variable, otherwise - echo output );
+All components will be compiled as soon as the request occures true // true if you want to render into variable, otherwise - echo output );